When you have arthritis, being active is good for your overall health and sense of well-being.

 If exercise causes your pain to worsen, try cutting back on how long or how hard you exercise the next time.

 Iversen MD.
 Introduction to physical medicine, physical therapy, and rehabilitation.
-In: Firestein GS, Budd RC, Gabriel SE, et al, eds.
-Kelly's Textbook of Rheumatology.
-9th ed.
-Philadelphia, PA: Elsevier Saunders; 2013:chap 38.
+In: Firestein GS, Budd RC, Gabriel SE, McInnes IB, O'Dell JR, eds.
+Kelly and Firestein's Textbook of Rheumatology.
+10th ed.
+Philadelphia, PA: Elsevier; 2017:chap 38.